KRISSHNAJ/PersonalBudgetTracker/README.md

 Link Local to Remote Repository:
 Copy the commands provided by GitHub to link your local repository to the newly created remote repository.
 It will typically look like this:
 Bash
-git remote add origin https://github.com/YOUR_USERNAME/PersonalBudgetTracker.git git branch -M main git push -u origin main
+git remote add origin https://github.com/KRISSHNAJ/PersonalBudgetTracker.git git branch -M main git push -u origin main

-(Replace YOUR_USERNAME with your actual GitHub username)
 Verify:
 Go to your GitHub repository page and refresh it.
 You should see all your project files uploaded.
 This comprehensive setup ensures a well-organized, high-quality project that is easy to understand, run, and maintain, showcasing best practices for core Java development.